luslab/oz-bulk-rnaseq/H. Differential Expression.md

 	5b.
 Filter out top 5% & bottom 5% of the highly/lowly transcribed genes (Mean of Logs)

-6. Use remaining genes to calculate **Scaling Factor**
+6. Use remaining genes to calculate **Scaling Factor** 6a.
+Calculate weight average of remaining Log2 ratios (Weighted trimmed mean of log2 ratios).
+Genes with more reads have more weight.

 Input = raw counts from htseq-count or featureCounts.
 Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)